nightscout/trio-docs/docs/usage/features/bolus-calculator.md

     ??? success "Answer"
         Based on his current ISF, Bill needs **0.49 units** to counter the current trend in his glucose readings.

-??? question "**Decreasing Trend**: Bill's last 3 glucose readings were steadily increasing for a combined change of -15 mg/dL.
+??? question "**Decreasing Trend**: Bill's last 3 glucose readings were steadily decreasing for a combined change of -15 mg/dL.
 His current ISF is 100 mg/dL/U How will Trio treat this trend in glucose?"

     ??? info "Here is the formula you will need:"